Skip to content

 Call Expand answer

-Neuroradiology fellows take weeklong call on average one out of every four weeks during the year, consisting of in-house duty from 5 to 10 p.m. weekdays and either in-house or at-home duty on Saturdays and Sundays.
+Neuroradiology fellows take weeklong call on average one out of every five weeks during the year, consisting of in-house duty from 5 to 10 p.m. weekdays and either in-house or at-home duty on Saturdays and Sundays.
 After-hours call for emergent procedures is covered by pager from home.

 Potential responsibilities on pager call include emergent lumbar punctures, myelograms and triage/performance of spinal interventional procedures.
 Fellows are provided with workstation at home and VPN access to enable workflow from home similar to that in-house.